civboot/civlua/shim/README.md

 # shim: write scripts for Lua, execute from shell

 `shim` is a tiny Lua module that makes it easy to write command line utilities in Lua without having to worry about it.
+The main benefit (besides a wicked simple argument parsing) is that your Lua function can be **either** called directly in Lua or via a bash command, with very little overhead or complexity.

-At it's core it:
+At its core shim:
 1. Detects whether your Lua script was executed directly
 2. Parses the list of (shell) arguments into a simple Lua table and passes it to the `exe` function you give it.